riikakelvin/AirBnB_clone/README.md

 ## Project Description

-The AirBnB Clone Console is the first step towards building a full web application: the AirBnB clone.
-This initial stage is crucial as it forms the foundation for subsequent projects, such as HTML/CSS templating, database storage, API development, and front-end integration.
+The AirBnB Clone Console is th initial step towards building a full web application: the AirBnB clone. :)This initial stage is crucial as it forms the foundation for subsequent projects, such as HTML/CSS templating, database storage, API development, and front-end integration.

 Each task in the project is interlinked and contributes to the following objectives: